-Any problems that arise almost always result from non-communication or a misunderstanding of the procedures or rules.
-We strongly urge you to carefully and thoroughly read through the Official Procedures and Adjudication Handbook.
-Please feel free to call our office for clarification of the rules and procedures, or any questions pertaining to the competition at 800.848.2263 or 317.636.2263.
+Most problems that arise almost always result from non-communication or a misunderstanding of the procedures or rules.
+We strongly encourage you to carefully and thoroughly read through the Official Procedures and Adjudication Handbook.
+Please feel free to call our office for clarification of the rules and procedures, or any questions pertaining to BOA Championships at 800.848.2263 or 317.636.2263.